Simon Kuznets

-Simon Smith Kuznets (/ˈkʌznɛts/ KUZ-nets; Семён Абра́мович Кузне́ц, /ru/; April 30, 1901 – July 8, 1985) was a Russian-born American economist and statistician who received the 1971 Nobel Memorial Prize in Economic Sciences "for his empirically founded interpretation of economic growth which has led to new and deepened insight into the economic and social structure and process of development."
+Simon Smith Kuznets (/ˈkʌznɛts/ KUZ-nets; Семён Абра́мович Кузне́ц, /ru/; April 30, 1901 – July 8, 1985) was a Russian-born American economist and statistician.
+He received the 1971 Nobel Memorial Prize in Economic Sciences "for his empirically founded interpretation of economic growth which has led to new and deepened insight into the economic and social structure and process of development."

 Kuznets made a decisive contribution to the transformation of economics into an empirical science and to the formation of quantitative economic history.
 Kuznets pioneered the concept of gross domestic product, which seeks to capture all economic production in a state by a single measure.

 Biography

 Early life

-Simon Kuznets was born in 1901 in Pinsk, Russian Empire, in modern Belarus, to a Lithuanian-Jewish family.
+Simon Kuznets was born on April 30, 1901, in Pinsk, the capital of Pinsky Uyezd in Minsk Governorate of the Russian Empire (present-day Belarus), to a Jewish family.
 He had two brothers, Solomon and George.
-He completed his schooling, first at the Rivne, then, Kharkiv Realschule of Ukraine.
-In 1918, Kuznets entered the Kharkiv Institute of Commerce where he studied economic sciences, statistics, history and mathematics under the guidance of professors P. Fomin (political economy), A. Antsiferov (statistics), V. Levitsky (economic history and economic thought), S. Bernstein (probability theory), V. Davats (mathematics), and others.
+He completed his schooling, first at the Realschule in Rovno and then Kharkov (present-day Ukraine).
+In 1918, Kuznets entered the Kharkov Institute of Commerce, where he studied economic sciences, statistics, history and mathematics under the guidance of professors P. Fomin (political economy), A. Antsiferov (statistics), V. Levitsky (economic history and economic thought), S. Bernstein (probability theory), V. Davats (mathematics), and others.
 Basic academic courses at the Institute helped him to acquire "exceptional" erudition in economics, as well as in history, demography, statistics and natural sciences.
 According to the institute's curriculum, development of national economies had to be analyzed in the wider context of changes in "connected spheres" and with the involvement of proper methods and empirical data.
 There, he began to study economics, and became exposed to Joseph Schumpeter's theory of innovation and the business cycle.

-At the turn of the decade, the normal work in the institute was interrupted by the events of the Civil War; reorganizations were undertaken by the Soviet authorities in the sphere of the higher education.
+At the turn of the decade, the normal work in the institute was interrupted by the events of the Russian Civil War; reorganizations were undertaken by the Soviet authorities in the sphere of the higher education.
 There is no precise information whether Kuznets continued his studies at the institute, but it is known that he joined the Department of Labor of UZHBURO (South Bureau) of the Central Council of Trade Unions.
 There, he published his first scientific paper, "Monetary wages and salaries of factory workers in Kharkov in 1920"; he explored the dynamics of different types of wages by industries in Kharkov and income differentiation, depending on the wage system.